Wildlife Photography Workshop in Brazil

 Sign Up Today & Join Us On This Trip of a Lifetime!

-With two photo instructors present for the duration of the workshop, you will have plenty of opportunities for one on one instruction to further the skills that you feel you need to work on.
-If the workshop is full and you wanted to be added to the waiting list, click HERE
+With two photo instructors present for the duration of the workshop, you will have plenty of opportunities for one-on-one instruction to further the skills that you feel you need to work on.
+If the workshop is full and you want to be added to the waiting list, click HERE

 Workshop Tuition: